Doctors get good and bad safety news on diabetes drugs

 The co-principal investigator on the Onglyza study, Dr. Deepak Bhatt, said he believed the heart failure issue seen with Onglyza was very likely a class effect common to all DPP-4s, adding it had probably not shown up in the Nesina trial because it was far smaller.

-Still, he said the increase in heart-failure hospitalisations with Onglyza was small, affecting 3.5 percent of those taking the drug compared with 2.8 percent for the control group.
+Still, he said the increase in heart-failure hospitalizations with Onglyza was small, affecting 3.5 percent of those taking the drug compared with 2.8 percent for the control group.

 Dr. Anthony DeMaria, editor-in-chief of the Journal of the American College of Cardiology, said the absence of severe adverse events was reassuring but it might be that DPP-4s were best avoided for certain patients at high risk of heart failure.